jimmyhay/slideshow/README.md

 ---

-You can final implementation by going to the following url:
+You can see the final implementation by going to the following url:

 http://www.jimmyhaydev.com/experiments/image-gallery